-Chris is responsible for leading the work of BTO Scotland, overseeing our programme of research and the activities that underpin development of our supporter base in Scotland.
+Chris is the strategic lead for BTO Country Ofices in Scotland, Wales and Northern Ireland, providing oversight of their programmes of research and the activities that underpin development of our supporter bases in each country.

 Interests & Responsibilities